Hierarchical Mixture of Finite Mixtures: Simulation study

 \subsection{Comparison of computational times}

-The goal of this section it to asses the scalability of the HDP and the HMFM when the number of observation increases.
+The goal of this section is to asses the scalability of the HDP and the HMFM when the number of observations increases.
 In particular, we consider $n = (24,50,100,200,400,800,1600)$ data, equally divided in $d=2$ groups.
 Data are generated from a simple mixture model with well separated components, enabling all methods to quickly converge to the true clustering.
 We run each method for $10,000$ iterations, burning out half of them.
-The total execution time is then divided for the number of iterations, so that the mean time for a single iteration is computed and displayed in \Cref{fig:comp_times}.
+The total execution time is then divided by the number of iterations, so that the mean time for a single iteration is computed and displayed in \Cref{fig:comp_times}.

 The HDP sampling strategy is based on the direct assignment scheme suggested by \cite{teh2006hierarchical}.
 Differently from the traditional Chinese restaurant franchise process where observations are firstly assigned to the tables and then the menu (mixture components) are assigned to the tables, the direct assignment sampler assigns data directly to the mixture components.
 The computational bottleneck of this algorithm is the computation of the unsigned Stirling numbers $s(n_{j,k},m)$ for each $j=1,\dots,d$, $k=1,\dots,K$ and for all positive integers $m\leq n_{j,k}$, where $n_{j,k}$ is the number of observations in group $j$ assigned to cluster $k$.
-The computational effort to compute $s(n_{j,k},m)$ is proportional to $(n_{j,k})^2$, as shown in \Cref{fig:comp_times}.
+The computational time to compute $s(n_{j,k},m)$ is $O((n_{j,k})^2)$.
+Hence, iterating over all clusters in all groups, the overall time for updating all cluster allocation labels is $O(n^2)$.
+This is empirically shown in \Cref{fig:comp_times}.
 As expected, for large $n$, the slope of the computational time needed to calculate the Striling numbers equals the one of the HDP.
 In particular, such slope is steeper than the one of HMFM (both marginal and conditional sampler) which grows with a linear trend.
 This empirically verifies that our proposed model is faster and scales much better when increasing the number of observations.